MatMath/ui-components/CONTRIBUTING.md

 - a recent version of [Node.js](https://nodejs.org/)
 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) as version control system
 - [Yarn](https://yarnpkg.com/lang/en/docs/install/#mac-stable) as a dependency manager
-- [Prettier IDE Plugin](https://prettier.io/docs/en/editors.html) to format files consistently with the repository. 🙏Configure it to format on save🙏
+- [Prettier IDE Plugin](https://prettier.io/docs/en/editors.html) to format files consistently with the repository. 🙏Configure it to format on save 🙏
 - To ensure your IDE is already correctly configured, we use [EditorConfig](https://editorconfig.org/).
 Please install the required plugin for it, if your IDE needs one:
   - [VSCode plugin](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig)
   - [Vim plugin](https://github.com/editorconfig/editorconfig-vim)